 In humans treated with talimogene laherparepvec in clinical trials, the virus has been found on the surface of the injected tumors within the first few hours and up to 7 days after the injection, although it is not known exactly how long it may be present.

-There has been no detection of live virus on the outside of the occlusive dressing that is placed on top of the injected lesions in subjects participating in clinical trials.
+Talimogene laherparepvec has not been detected on the outside of the dressing that is placed on top of the injected melanoma lesions in people participating in clinical trials.